BradHutchings/Mmojo-Server-v2/docs/207-Set-up-Cross-Compile-x86_64-on-aarch64.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

+**THIS PAGE NEEDS TO HAVE A WORKING SCRIPT INCLUDED FOR CROSS COMPILING X86_64 ON AARCH64/ARM<64. -Brad 2025-11-02**

 ---
 ### About this Step
 Cross-compiling llama.cpp does not work very well right now.
 The llama.cpp CMake build system is meant to discover the capabilities of the host machine and build for that.
 In particular, I run into problems with OpenSSL that need to be patched for cosmocc builds to link in compatible static libraries.